asamallab/CurvBased_RWNNPrune/README.md

 2. git+git://github.com/sovrasov/flops-counter.pytorch.git@64d38fd47cb0795437056745c64a987d944c1885

-The repository contains five folders.
+The repository contains four folders.
 A brief description of each is provided below.

 ## Codes
 Contains all the necessary codes to reproduce the results in the manuscript.